 The issue of recognizing set elements is also crucial in our security arguments.
 Indeed, the first step in our proof was to characterize the states accepted by the verifier, showing that only honest banknote states are accepted.
 This step in the proof fails in the LWE-based scheme, which would prevent the proof from going through.
 Thus, even though the scheme based on LWE is broken, it does not contradict our DLog/1-minCDH and Q-KGEA assumptions holding on the LWE-based group action.

 The second difference, is that, with the LWE-based group action, taking the QFT of money states gives elements with meaningful structure: short vectors $\xv$ such that $\Am\cdot\xv=\hv$.
-This structure and it's relation to the original money state are what enables the attack.
-In contrast, taking the QFT of money states over $\Xs$ coming from isognies will give terms with no discernible structure.
+This structure and its relation to the original money state are what enables the attack.
+In contrast, taking the QFT of money states over $\Xs$ coming from isogenies will give terms with no discernible structure.

 We believe the above perspective adds to the confidence in our proposal.
 Indeed, in the LWE-based scheme, the key missing piece is recognizing set elements; if not for this missing piece the scheme \emph{could} be proven secure.
 By switching to group actions based on isogenies, we add the missing piece.
-The hope is that even though the source of hardness is now from hard problems on isogenies over elliptic curves instead of lattices, by adding the missing piece we can finally obtain a secure scheme.
+The hope is that even though the source of hardness is now from hard problems on isogenies over elliptic curves instead of lattices, by adding the missing piece we can finally obtain a scheme.